ULL-MII-SYTWS/for-await-solution/async-iteration-and-generators/README.md

       ```
     - We can use that link for the next request, to get more commits, and so on.

     In file [fetch-commits.js](fetch-commits.js) you'll find the function `fetchCommits(repo)` that gets commits for us, making requests whenever needed.
-And it carea about all pagination stuff.
-It’ll be a simple async iteration `for await..of`.
+The function cares about all pagination stuff.

     See <https://docs.github.com/en/rest/guides/using-pagination-in-the-rest-api?apiVersion=2022-11-28> for more details about GitHub pagination.